What did Big Pharma know and when did they know it?

 “$$$$$$$$$$$$ It’s Bonus Time in the Neighborhood!”

-~Purdue Sales Manager
+~ Purdue Sales Manager

-In a calculated move, Big Pharma companies began to donate huge sums nonprofit agencies such as the American Pain Society and the American Academy of Pain Management.
+In a calculated move, Big Pharma companies began to donate huge sums to nonprofit agencies such as the American Pain Society and the American Academy of Pain Management.

 Unsurprisingly, the American Pain Society soon released guidelines recommending that healthcare providers significantly expand their use of prescription opioid painkillers.
 Even the Federation of State Medical Boards received donations from drug manufacturers.
 Again coming as no surprise, the Federation released prescribing guidelines supporting increased opioid dispensing.